 - Must be receiving a high school diploma/certificate of attendance/certificate of completion, GED, or Associate, Bachelor, Master, or Doctorate degree

 - Must submit all documents as required within one (1) year following graduation or receipt of degree, diploma, or certificate.
 Required documents include graduate information form, w9 form (#14 on list, see below), and copy of diploma or degree*

 Approved applicants will be officially recognized at the Annual Meeting; however, gifts will be tendered upon receipt of all necessary documents, at the discretion of management.

 *Note: Graduate Gift requests are managed under a separate program from Class L stock and require their own submission of proof of graduation.

 If filling out our graduate information form to receive our congratulatory graduate gift, please fill this form out as well and include as part of your packet.
 We may also request that you complete this form in conjunction with our other shareholder forms.

-Ahtna provides a Potlatch fund donation in the amount of $8,000 to help defray the cost of funeral expenses for the death of an Ahtna shareholder.
-Shareholders, their legal spouses, and their descendants (children & grandchildren) are eligible for the donation.
+Ahtna provides a Potlatch fund in the amount of $8,000 to help defray expenses for the death of an Ahtna shareholder.
+Shareholders, their legal spouses, and their descendants (children & grandchildren) are eligible for the fund.
 Assistance is also available, upon request, for a funeral program, which includes design, printing, and folding.

 For more information, please contact the Shareholder Services department directly at (907) 822-3476 or email@example.com.